 - undertake sampling for veterinary medicines residue testing on behalf of the Veterinary Medicines Directorate

 The majority of the Fish Health Inspectorate's work is carried out under the following legislation concerning Aquaculture and Aquatic Animal Health:

-- The Aquatic Animal Health (Scotland) Regulations 2009 which implement Council Directive 2006/88/EC (as amended) on animal health requirements for Aquatic animals and products thereof and the prevention and control of certain diseases in aquatic animals in Scotland.
+- The Aquatic Animal Health (Scotland) Regulations 2009 detail animal health requirements for Aquatic animals and products thereof and the prevention and control of certain diseases in aquatic animals in Scotland.

 - The Aquaculture and Fisheries (Scotland) Act 2007 and associated secondary legislation, The Fish Farming Businesses (Record Keeping) (Scotland) Order 2008 and The Fish Farming Business (Reporting) (Scotland) Order 2020

 - Aquaculture and Fisheries (Scotland) Act 2013